 Is the College accredited?

-Sentara College of Health Sciences is accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award associate degrees, bachelor’s degrees, and course completion certificates, and is certified to operate as an institution of postsecondary education in Virginia by the State Council of Higher Education for Virginia (SCHEV).
+Sentara College of Health Sciences is accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award associate degrees, bachelor’s degrees, master's degrees, and course completion certificates, and is certified to operate as an institution of postsecondary education in Virginia by the State Council of Higher Education for Virginia (SCHEV).

-The Nursing Program is programmatically accredited by The Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791 and is approved to operate by the Virginia Board of Nursing.
+The baccalaureate Nursing Program is accredited by The Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791 and is approved to operate by the Virginia Board of Nursing.